lucianmarin/pybench/README.md

-# pybench
+# PyBench

-Python benchmark inspired by Geekbench.
+PyBench 2.0 is a Python benchmark inspired by Geekbench.

 The purpose is to optimize modern CPUs for Python and make sure new versions of Python are getting faster.

-It can also be used as a syntetic CPU benchmark.
+It can also be used as a syntetic CPU benchmark to run on computers and servers.

 ## Install and run